ValdikSS/GoodbyeDPI/README.md

 * Removing space between header name and value in `Host` header
 * Adding additional space between HTTP Method (GET, POST etc) and URI

-These methods should not break any website as are fully compatible with TCP and HTTP standards, yet it's sufficient to prevent DPI data classification and to circumvent censorship.
+These methods should not break any website as they're fully compatible with TCP and HTTP standards, yet it's sufficient to prevent DPI data classification and to circumvent censorship.
 Additional space may break some websites, although it's acceptable by HTTP/1.1 specification (see 19.3 Tolerant Applications).

 The program loads WinDivert driver which uses Windows Filtering Platform to set filters and redirect packets to the userspace.
 It's running as long as console window is visible and terminates when you close the window.